Making a claim for Housing Benefit and/or Council Tax Support

 You can use our online Benefits calculator to work out whether you may be entitled to help with your Rent and/or Council Tax.
 Please note that this calculator is intended as only a guide and we accept no responsibility if your eventual entitlement differs from the figures provided by this tool.

-If you have savings in excess of £16,000 then you will normally not be entitled to housing or council tax benefit unless you are also in receipt of guaranteed pension credit.
+If you have savings in excess of £16,000 then you will normally not be entitled to Housing Benefit or Council Tax Support unless you are also in receipt of guaranteed pension credit.

 Evidence and information